 Turks are passionate about food and everyone has their favourite dish or favourite restaurant.

-Lunch in Istanbul
+What’s for lunch in Istanbul

 While walking around the streets, walk into a supermarket and see if you can find anything interesting to taste.
 I came across Papa Erik (Green Turkish plums), filled with Vitamin A, Vitamin C, Vitamin K and Potassium , they taste like green Granny Smith Apples and Turks usually eat the plums with salt.